islamdiaa/V2V/README.md

 V2V
 ===

-Python framework to create application on a vehicle to vehicle ad hoc network.
+Python framework to create applications on a vehicle to vehicle ad hoc network.